particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2026-03-02

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.

 ### Particle CLI 2026-02-23

 The Particle CLI `particle config` command to select between multiple profiles is now `particle profile`.